 While we had campaigned valiantly, as polling day approached we were victims of two targeted attacks that really damaged the campaign.
 The first was what is known in politics as a ‘shit sheet’ that was letterboxed by the ETU.
-It repeated the false claim Petros Khaliserad was a stalker and implied I knew this and let him into parliament to intimidate a pregnant female MP.
-It was as nasty and politically damaging as it was based on lies.
+The material repeated the false claim Petros Khaliserad was a stalker and implied I let him into parliament to intimidate a pregnant MP.
+It was nasty and politically damaging.
+It was also based on lies.

 The other attack came from the extremist religious group ‘Cherish Life’ who rang everyone in the electorate and told them that I supported 9-month abortions.
 It is an absolutely ludicrous thing to say as there is no such thing as a 9-month abortion.
 The only thing that happens at 9 months is delivery of what is hopefully a healthy baby.
 I thought people would see how ridiculous such a claim would be.
 Alas, some people were happy to believe I would support what would amount to infanticide.